 My research interests cover the modernist period, focusing in the main on Irish and American literature, transatlantic exchange, and modern and contemporary poetry.
-My first monograph, American Literature and Irish Culture, 1910–1955: the politics of enchantment, published in 2013 (MUP), was reissued as a paperback in early 2017.
+My first monograph, American Literature and Irish Culture, 1910–1955: the politics of enchantment, was published in 2013 (MUP), and reissued as a paperback in 2017.
 It discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
 I continue to write on Moore in particular, and published an article on Moore and England for a special issue of Modernist Cultures (2016), ed.
 David Barnes, on 'New Transatlanticisms', while a recent book chapter discusses Moore's preoccupation with dictionary definitions and 'lyrical lexicons', in an edited collection on Poetry and the Dictionary, ed.
 Andrew Blades and Piers Pennington (Liverpool UP, 2020).

 Since hosting a conference in Oxford in 2010 on 'The idea of influence in American literature', I have also been interested more generally in questions of transatlantic exchange.
 I convened the Faculty's 'Transatlantic Literature in Context' seminar, which ran between 2012 and 2016.
 This led to an essay collection, entitled Navigating the Transnational in Modern American Literature and Culture (Routledge, 2017; paperback, 2019), co-edited with Doug Haynes and developed from seminar papers given at Oxford (among others).
 An article entitled '"Beyond the Lines of Poetry": Ethnic Traditions and Imaginative Interventions' was published in February 2017 as part of the Oxford Handbooks Online series.
 Other pieces include a shorter article on 'T. S. Eliot, 1922 and transatlantic modernism' in The London Magazine (August/ September 2017); and a survey article on 'Transatlantic Poetics' in Symbiosis: A Journal of Anglo-American Relations (2015).